CExTIslam/bbnotes/README.md

-# bbtodo
+# Backbone notes

-A simple todo app using Backbone.js
+A simple notes to practice Backbone.js